 The Bush II Administration has been prodding Congress to make decisions, pointing out that the US has been accelerating the dismantling of warheads to meet the treaty commitment with Russia of 1,700 to 2,200 strategic warheads deployed by 2012.
 The administration also points out that the other big nuclear players -- Russia, China, Britain, and France -- are also modernizing their arsenals.
 However, Congress seems inclined to think the matter out carefully.BACK_TO_TOP

 * INHALERS FOR THE DEVELOPING WORLD: Technophiles tend to be infatuated with the latest whizzy technology, but sometimes that mindset tends to overlook the fact that technology can advance by doing something simple and cheap.
-As discussed in an article on MIT TECHNOLOGY REVIEW Online ("A Four-Cent Inhaler" by Tom Mashberg), one interesting example is a new inhaler for administering vaccines and drugs.
+As discussed in an article from TECHNOLOGYREVIEW.com ("A Four-Cent Inhaler" by Tom Mashberg), one interesting example is a new inhaler for administering vaccines and drugs.

 The World Health Organization recently provided an estimate for the total cost of immunization programs in the world's 72 poorest countries over the next decade, with the bill coming to $35 billion USD.
 The analysis showed that two-thirds of the cost was actually swallowed up by delivery, not the vaccines themselves.
 Syringes are very cheap, but their use has safety implications and requires a bit of training and supervision.